World Pulses Day 2023: Driver for Sustainable Future

 Certified seeds have less seed dormancy and a high germination rate.
 The seeds are also acclimatized to different regions.

 For the ASAL areas, we are in the pipeline of working with partners to provide extension services and ensure farmers access drought-resistant varieties that take short time to mature as a sustainable way to produce legumes, the later pulses after drying.

 This year we build resilient and equitable supply chains for sustainable food and nutrition security.
-To achieve this great goal we are facilitating market access for farmers and consumers digitally and conveniently to promote the consumption of pulses and ensuring consistent supply to the demanding population.
+To achieve this great goal we are facilitating market access for farmers and consumers digitally and conveniently to promote the consumption of pulses and ensure consistent supply to the demanding population.